 The Australian Water Association has organised a technical seminar with speakers with diverse experience from Australia and abroad.

 The night will commence with light refreshments and informal networking, after which the seminar will begin.
 We will have talks from four industry leaders who will speak on various areas.
 This will be followed by a panel session where the audience can direct their questions.

 - Managing water quality in extreme events

 - Updates from South Africa on Cape Town’s “Day Zero”

 • Suzanna Remmerswaal Sustainability & Resilience, AECOM

-• Mike Wrathall - Knowledge Coordination, Department of Primary Industries
+• Michael Wrathall - Knowledge Coordination, NSW Department of Industry Water

 • Prof. Stuart Khan - Water Research Centre, UNSW